view 2

 Impact

+The work helped turn an abstract AI-enabled initiative into a credible experience foundation that teams could see, test, and build on.
 The first working foundation for an organization-wide initiative aimed at improving visibility, trust, and efficiency in AI-supported failure analysis.

 Early impact included: